University of Toronto Ajax Division: Ajax campus

 In September 1945, the university's Board of Governors appointed a special committee for setting up the Ajax campus.
 The committee members included the university's president, its chairman of the board, its chancellor, Dean Young, A.D.
 LePan, its superintendent of buildings, Henry Borden and Roy Gilley.
 The director of the Ajax division was Roy Gilley, an engineer and a World War I veteran.

 Alex Russell, who had served a DIL personnel manager during 1940–1945, oversaw the preparation of the Ajax facilities for the students.
 Several buildings were given to the university, including a hospital with 36 beds, dormitories with capacity to house 3,000 people, a cafeteria with seats for 1,000 people, a recreational center with bowling alleys, a theatre, and a lounge.
-The 428-acre Ajax campus, which had 111 buildings, was four times as large as the university's downtown campus.
+The 428-acre Ajax campus, which had 111 buildings, was four times as large as the university's St. George campus.
 Over the next few months, Russell's team converted the munitions plant buildings into a university campus suitable for holding classes.
 They demolished the powder-contaminated buildings that were a fire hazard.
 By 1946, classrooms, laboratories, administrative offices, student residences, and a circulating library had been set up.
 A student activity centre called "Hart House" after the Toronto centre was also established.
 The university assumed responsibility for the operation of water supply, sewage disposal, road repair, postal service and fire protection.